-In 2018, we founded the West London Schools’ Entrepreneurs’ Partnership, Start-It to provide teaching, mentoring and meaningful opportunities for young people to become the next generation of entrepreneurs.
+In 2018, Start it, the West London Schools’ Entrepreneurship Programme, was founded to provide teaching, mentoring and meaningful opportunities for young people to become the next generation of entrepreneurs.
 Supported by our alumni and parent networks as well as our partner schools, we look to share our wisdom and experience with the young people involved, as they acquire the confidence and skills to start their own businesses.
 Crucially, the programme is open to, and promoted amongst, all of the young people in the local area.
 A key focus of the partnership is to foster collaboration between different groups of young people and to promote social enterprise.